YgLK/DataJoin/README.md

 ## Short description  <a name="description"></a>

-**DataJoin** is an executable program, which reads two csv files, joins them on the specified column and then print the result to the standard output.
+**DataJoin** is an executable program, which reads two csv files, joins them on the specified column and then prints the result to the standard output.
 It's possible to specify the join type (inner, left or right).
-Script can be performed on the input which can be bigger than the available machine memory, because data is read with the use of the python generators which do not store their contents in memory.
+Script can be performed on the **input** which **can be bigger than the available machine memory**, because data is read with the use of the python generators which do not store their contents in memory.

 The program is executed with the following command: